yaoj94/handwriting-analyzer/DEVELOPMENT.md

 - [X] Draw strokes to screen
   * Successfully draws lines as pen moves
   * Problem: Not important for functionality but I can't figure out how to draw line thickness with respect to pen pressure so it only draws in one thickness
+  * Changed cursor to photo of a pen
+  * Problem: Draws from the top left corner of the image but it needs to be the bottom left
+  * Solution: Shifted the image up by adding the image height to the y coordinate when drawing

 - [X] Implement timer to read writing speed
   * Uses openframeworks built in time functions to keep track of how long the pen is drawing for